-2. Paper Evaluation
+7.2.3.
+Paper Evaluation

-There are a minority of preceptors that are unable or unwilling to utilize the online rotation evaluation forms through E\Value, which will require the student to provide that preceptor with a paper evaluation to fill out.
+Paper evaluations will not be accepted.
+Please utilize the online rotation evaluation forms through EValue, which will require the student to provide that preceptor with a paper evaluation to fill out.
 Appendix C: Clerkship Evaluation Form is a sample of the paper evaluation.

-Clinical Clerkship Evaluation forms are prepopulated and generated directly from the LECOM portal.
+Clinical Clerkship Evaluation forms are pre populated and generated directly from the LECOM portal.
 During the last week of each rotation block, the student must meet with their preceptor for the evaluation.
 The student must sign the form to attest that this was done.
 The completed and signed evaluation forms should then be mailed to the student's respective Office of Clinical Education.
 Alternatively, LECOM Erie and Seton Hill students can scan and email their evaluation forms to evaluations-erie@lecom.edu.
 LECOM Bradenton students can scan and email their evaluation forms to evaluations-bradenton@lecom.edu.

 - Please note that only one student evaluation per rotation will be accepted unless the student was on two different services during that rotation.
-If the student was with several physicians, the student should have the principal evaluator submit a composite evaluation. - Student evaluations are due in the Office of Clinical Education within three weeks of completion of that rotation. - Evaluations may be viewed by the student any time within E\Value.
+If the student was with several physicians, the student should have the principal evaluator submit a composite evaluation.
+If multiple evaluations are necessary, they must be submitted at the same time. - Student evaluations must be completed and signed by the attending physician. - Student evaluations are due in the Office of Clinical Education within three weeks of completion of that rotation. - Evaluations may be viewed by the student any time within EValue.